 - Land that is held for development purposes should be recorded at its cost, which includes the purchase price and any direct costs associated with the acquisition.

 - When land is sold, the revenue should be recognized and the cost of the land and any associated expenses should be subtracted to determine the profit or loss on the sale.

 - If a development project incurs losses, they should be recognized in the financial statements in the period they are identified.

 Balance Sheet Accounts to Focus on If you are Building and Planning to Sell

-- Sales – The sale price of property or unit.
+- Sales – The sale price of the property or unit.

 - COGS (Cost of Goods Sold) – Total construction is broken down by per square footage or actual cost.

 Most developers rely strongly on a job costing accounting system.
 For such developers, the essential accounts will be CIP (Construction in Progress) or WIP (Work in Progress) accounts.